renoua/swiftcontrol/README.md

 - MyWhoosh
 - indieVelo / Training Peaks
 - any other:
-  - Android: you can customize the gear shifting touch points in the app
+  - Android: you can customize simulated touch points of all your buttons in the app
   - Desktop: you can customize the keyboard shortcuts in the app

 ## Supported Devices